adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Feel free to head over to additional resources for examples on this.
 Big-Oh is the primary notation used for general algorithm time complexity.

-### Ending Note
+### Ending Notes
-It's hard to keep this kind of topic short and you should definitely go through the books and online resources listed.
+It's hard to keep this kind of topic short, and you should definitely go through the books and online resources listed.
 They go into much greater depth with definitions and examples.
 More where x='Algorithms & Data Structures' is on it's way; we'll have a doc up on analyzing actual code examples soon.